What's the Best Trading Strategy? (Tested Answer for 2026)

 Daily performance fluctuates randomly.
 Monthly trends reveal truth.
 But if you only review monthly, you miss opportunities to course-correct.

 Set a weekly 15-minute review: check your playbook stats, review flagged mistakes, note any patterns.
 Make actual changes to your approach only monthly, after enough data accumulates.
-TradeZella's dashboard makes this rhythm natural,the reports update automatically, so review is just looking, not calculating.
+TradeZella's dashboard supports this rhythm naturally, reports update automatically, so review is just looking, not calculating.

 Common Mistakes When Choosing a Strategy